0cjs/sedoc/ee/tools/soldering.md

 diffusing through the metal around the joint, so what looks like a good joint initially may entirely detach after a few weeks.

+Stainless steel also tends to reject solder (using standard flux), and so stainless steel dentist's picks can be helpful for cleaning out through-holes in boards when desoldering.

 Soldering Iron
 --------------